IamLiesa/blog_21moves/content/blog/core-workout-routine-best-core-exercises-for-abs.md

 **4. A strong core helps you getting rid of back pain** A common side effect of a weak core is back pain.
 As explained before, if your core isn’t strong enough, your spine doesn’t have enough support to maintain a perfect posture.
 Now your other muscles have to compensate to help you stand tall.
 This can lead to neck and shoulder tension, lower back pain, and injuries.
 A strong core can thus help you stay injury- and pain-free.

-{{% chapter_header "Core Exercises for toned Abs and a strong Core" "coreExercises" %}}
+{{% chapter_header "Core Exercises for toned Abs and a strong upper Body" "coreExercises" %}}

 These nine exercises will help you get a strong core and a flat tummy.
 Try to do around ten to 15 reps of each exercise.